Browse Law Schools by State

 The ROI of a T14 Degree

-Attending a T14 school often comes with a "sticker price" exceeding $300,000.
+Attending a T14 school often comes with a "sticker price" exceeding $300,000 over three years.
 Is it worth the debt?
+The answer depends on your career path.

-Common questions about T14 admissions, rankings, and outcomes.
+Common questions about T14 admissions, outcomes, and strategy.

 Is Georgetown still considered T14?

 Yes.
-While rankings fluctuate and schools like UCLA sometimes surpass it in various rankings, Georgetown remains a historical member of the T14 with employment outcomes and lay prestige that rival the rest of the group.
+While UCLA has occasionally surpassed Georgetown in certain ranking methodologies, Georgetown remains a historical member of the T14 with strong employment outcomes, unmatched D.C. government access, and lay prestige that rivals the rest of the group.
+This fluidity is known as the "T14+1" phenomenon.

 Ready to Start Your T14 Journey?